 Brutally honest – be honest regardless of the other person’s feelings.

-Ex: To be brutally honest, you look terrible in that dress.
+Ex: I don’t want to be brutally honest, but you look terrible in that dress.